 Gone are the days of granite!
 (Please hold your gasps for the end).
 My new homebuyers are sick of the same old granite they’ve seen as an option in every house built over the last decade.
 New home buyers are choosing to forgo the now-traditional granite in their kitchen.
 It used to be, “Did you see the granite on the bar in that restaurant down the street?
 I have to have that!”
 Now it’s, “What can I put in my kitchen that is going to be chic and unique?”
 (Note to self: I may have a catch phrase there: “Chic and unique.”)
 Anyway, I agree with them.
 At The Studio by Ashton Woods we always encourage personalization, choosing elements that inspire and speak to your unique style.
 It’s hard to do that with the same old black granite.
 Let me give a little more detail on what’s the new buzz in The Studio.

-Ever since the 1920s, our poor American kitchens have been simply laminated to mimic a trendy or natural countertop.
-However, during the last decade, natural stones have turned up in many remodels.
-Granite, marble, limestone, and even concrete have grown in popularity.
-But most recently, engineered quartz has been the go-to.
+Ever since the 1920s, our poor American kitchens have been simply laminated to mimic a natural countertop.
+However, actual natural stones started turning up in many remodels throughout the early 2000’s.
+Granite, marble, limestone, and even concrete spiked in popularity.
+But most recently, and the most modern go -to has been engineered quartz.
 It combines the look of a natural material with stronger durability and can meet every buyer’s needs.
 I called one of our countertop vendors to help better explain this material (have I mentioned we have the best vendors at AW?!)

 If you’re looking for a white top: Jamie, my local sales rep, explained that granite is made up of only 20% of hard quartz.
 The rest consists of many different materials, including but not limited to garnet, microcline, plagioclase, and mica.
 Since there are so many different minerals making up one slab, the pattern comes out very busy and varied when pulled from the quarries.
 Finding a pure, clear white granite is difficult because of the many components.
 This is important to note for all you “White Kitcheners” out there.

-If you’re looking for low maintenance, many people have chosen a man-made material: Corian.
-This material gives a solid look, but it doesn’t hold up well against heat or scratches.
-There’s minimal movement but you can get a variety of bold colors.
+If you were looking for low maintenance, many people for a time were drawn to a man-made material: Corian.
+This material gave a solid look, but didn’t hold up well against heat or scratches.
+With Corian, there’s minimal movement but a variety of solid bold colors.